CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 *   <*filter_predicate*>: defines the conditions to create filtered indexes.
 When there are several comparison conditions between a column and a constant, filtering is available only when the conditions are connected by using **AND**.
 Refer to :ref:`filtered-index` for more details.
 *   *function_name* (*argument_list*): Defines the conditions to create function-based indexes.
 Regarding this, definitely watch :ref:`function-index`.

+*   **WITH ONLINE**: creates the index while allowing changes of table data from other transactions.
+If **PARALLEL** is not specified, the index is created using the transaction thread. <*parallel_count*> is the number of threads to be used for creating the index and it must be a integer between 1 and 16.

 *   *index_comment_string*: specifies a comment of an index.

 ..  note::